evhub/mesa-optimization/post1.md

 [^6]: This objective is by definition trivially optimal in any situation that the bottlecap finds itself in.

 [^7]: Ultimately, our worry is optimization in the direction of some coherent but unsafe objective.
-In this paper, we assume that search provides sufficient structure to expect coherent objectives.
+In this sequence, we assume that search provides sufficient structure to expect coherent objectives.
 While we believe this is a reasonable assumption, it is unclear both whether search is necessary and whether it is sufficient.
 Further work examining this assumption will likely be needed.

 A given mesa-optimizer’s mesa-objective is determined entirely by its internal workings.
 Once training is finished and a learned algorithm is selected, its direct output—e.g. the actions taken by an RL agent—no longer depends on the base objective.
 Thus, it is the mesa-objective, not the base objective, that determines a mesa-optimizer’s behavioral objective.
 Of course, to the degree that the learned algorithm was selected on the basis of the base objective, its output will score well on the base objective.
 However, in the case of a distributional shift, we should expect a mesa-optimizer’s behavior to more robustly optimize for the mesa-objective since its behavior is directly computed according to it.